RalphvK/rivets-cloak/readme.md

 ## Example

 You can view and interact with a live example in [this CodePen](https://codepen.io/ralphvk/pen/RwjBoGo).
+In this example, a **delay of two seconds** has been added for demonstration purposes.
+In reality, the fade should start within a few milliseconds.

 ![](preview.gif)